begin-theadventure/fl-studio-integrator-linux/README.md

 **<details><summary> Plugin GUI glitches </summary>** `export WINEDDLOVERRIDES="d2d1=disabled"` might help.

-As well installing DXVK and/or VKD3D (they can fix glitches in some, but also cause them in others, particularly DXVK).
+As well as installing DXVK and/or VKD3D (they can fix glitches in some, but also cause them in others, particularly DXVK).
 </details>

 **<details><summary> DXVK/VKD3D </summary>**